 Select the inserted chart and press Control + C to duplicate the chart.

-Now you have a chart that’s fit your data.
-It looks great, but you can improve it!
-Clean up the Chart!
-Remove the background, title, and borders from the chart area.
-Select the reminder value section of the outer ring.
+Now you have a chart that fits your data.
+It looks great, but you can improve your Excel dashboard to the next level!
+First, clean up the chart to remove the background, title, and borders from the chart area.
+Next, select the reminder value section of the outer ring.

 Right-click, then choose Format Data Point.
 Use the ‘No fill’ option.
-Let’s see the inner ring.
-Select the actual value section.
-Apply the ‘No fill’ option.
+Let’s see the inner ring, select the actual value section, and apply the ‘No fill’ option.
 Adjust the doughnut hole size if you want.
 Insert a Text Box and remove the background and border.

 Link the actual value to the text box.

 To do that, select Text Box.
-Go to the formula bar and press “=.”
-Select the actual value and click enter.
-Once Text Box is linked with actual value, format the text box.
+Next, go to the formula bar and press “=.”
+Next, select the actual value and click enter.
+Once the Text Box is linked with the actual value, format the text box.

 Repeat the process for the other data!
-A typical Excel dashboard contains various charts to display data.
-Repeat the chart insertion and data validation steps for other important metrics, for example, Training effectiveness and 90-day quit rate.
+For example, a typical Excel dashboard contains various charts to display data.
+Next, repeat the chart insertion and data validation steps for other essential metrics, like the quit rate.

 Keep your source data in the Data tab and do not remove or hide it.
 If further calculations are necessary, use the Calculation Worksheet.
 If you want to replace the source data, use the Calculation sheet, not the Data Worksheet.

-Your dashboard is almost ready.
+Your Excel dashboard is almost ready.
 You need only a few components to create a scorecard: